 In this section :

-This page was created by essential care partners and patients who have brought evidence to life and busted myths through stories that show how essential care partners benefit care, experience, safety and outcomes, including during COVID-19.
+We worked with essential care partners and patients to bring evidence to life and to busted myths through stories that show how essential care partners benefit care, experience, safety and outcomes, including during COVID-19.

 Essential care partners are different to general visitors; they have a vital role in a patient’s care plan, including during the pandemic.